neurala/via-native-plugins/plugins/csharp/README.md

 ## Integrating

 The directory [Managed](Managed) represents the C# portion of this .NET project.
 For simplicity of the sample, it has no dependencies and is intentionally bare.
-It can be treated like any other .NET project (including via `dotnet` of .NET Core) if you want to make use of other libraries and add dependencies of your own.
+It can be treated like any other .NET project (including via `dotnet` of .NET Core) and can be integrated into an existing (or new) Visual Studio solution.